wanjohiryan/Arc3dia/README.md

 ## 💘 Features

-> qwantify was (and still is) highly inspired by Google's Stadia
+> qwantify was, to some degree, inspired by Google Stadia

 _Long live Linux 💝_

-- **Crowd Play** - play online together with friends, right from your browser.
+- **Crowd Play** - play games online with your pals, directly from your browser.
 Turn any game into multiplayer.
 - **State Share** - transfer game play progress between devices or to friends
-- **Automated performance optimisations** - without any further installations and performance optimisations, launch your game in a matter of seconds.
+- **Run Android and Mac executables** - Play games from the Google Play store and the Mac App Store.
-- **Get low latency 1080p@60fps video streaming to any browser**
+- **Get low latency 1080p@60fps game streaming to any browser**
-- **Automated or manual gamepad mapping for all your games**
+- **Automated and manual gamepad mapping**
-- **Mobile support for all your PC games**
+- **Multi-device support for all your games**
 - **Live stream to Youtube and Twitch**
 - **Get automated AMD, Intel, and Nvidia GPU performance tweaks**
-- **Url Invites** - send url invitations to friends, even on self-hosted qwantify instances at no extra cost
+- **Url Invites** - send url invitations to friends, even on self-hosted qwantify instances for free

+>Check out the [projects tab](https://github.com/wanjohiryan/qwantify/projects?query=is%3Aopen) to get a view on what features have already been shipped

 And more.